bavlyshehata/ADMM_BP/README.md

 - The AMD Alveo U280 has 32 independent HBM banks consisting of 256 MB each.
 - By mapping buffers to different AXI interfaces (0:31), we ensure that the chunks of data are stored in physically separate banks while also ensuring that we are using all of the HBM banks.
 This avoids memory access conflicts and allows multiple read/write operations to happen simultaneously.
 - During ADMM updates, each chunk of the matrix multiplication streams data from a dedicated HBM bank, while other chunks are able to access different banks in parallel.
-- With this setup, we are able to maximize bandwith utilization while also avoiding BRAM capacity, which tackles the HBM bottlenecking problem caused by large matrices.
+- With this setup, we are able to maximize bandwidth utilization while also avoiding BRAM capacity, which tackles the HBM bottlenecking problem caused by large matrices.

 ## Hardware Architecture
 <div align="center">